fsnotify/website/content/post/introduction.md

 +++
 date = "2014-09-14"
-title = "Introduction to File System Notifications"
+title = "Introduction to File System Notifications" author = "Nathan Youngman"
 +++

 When a file or directory is created, modified or removed, the Operating System can inform any applications that wish to know.
 This can come in handy in many situations:

 * Text editors know a file has changed externally and may offer to reload it.
 * Applications know that there are changes to backup (Time Machine, Arq) or synchronize (Dropbox).